 A California native, Brian spends his days in joyful pursuit of wine, food and the finer things in life.
 He’s been a chef in a nationally lauded restaurant, a photographer, artist, cellar rat and now, the smiling face of Chase Cellars.
 Whether he’s walking the vineyard, leading a varietal Zinfandel tasting, or geeking out on the finer points of wine production, Brian is the host with the most and ready to ensure your time with us is as comfortable and fun as it is informative and memorable.
 “Holding space for people to discover the beauty and magic of Hayne Vineyard, in their own way, is what I love most…”

-An Historical Reference In 1849 Captain George Chase (Katie’s great-great-greatgrandfather) sailed to San Francisco in search of gold.
+In 1849 Captain George Chase (Katie’s great-great-greatgrandfather) sailed to San Francisco in search of gold.
 When he came upon shore, George wrote to his good friend and business partner William Bourn, saying “San Francisco promises to be a most lucrative center for men of imagination and business enterprise.”
 William, who had an eye for good deals and ventures, couldn’t refuse and traveled west to work with George, and in short order became a successful banker.
 He was so outrageously successful that the business community actually coined the phrase “Bourn Luck.”

 While here, they would stay in the white cottage — now Katie’s home, next to the winery — and always remarked on how beautiful and peaceful it was.